 Another area of specialism is our healthcare funding team which focuses on medium sized residential and domiciliary providers.
-Headed by Richard Henshaw, who joined ThinCats in February 2020, total funding provided to the sector passed through £100 million during October 2021 more new hires in Q1 2022.
+Headed by Richard Henshaw, who joined ThinCats in February 2020, total funding provided to the sector passed through £100 million during October 2021.